Mon-Thurs: 8:00 – 4:30

 Term Expiration: 12/31/2027

 If you have any questions, please contact the Raritan Township Environmental Commission at This email address is being protected from spambots.
-You need JavaScript enabled to view it. .
+You need JavaScript enabled to view it..

-MARCH 2025 RELEASE
+EARLY JUNE 2025 RELEASE

-Article published: March 17, 2025
+Article published: May 27, 2025

 ###